Kilgore Drillers: Seasons

-The 1953 revival was immediately beset by financial trouble.
-Admission for home games was set at 50 cents for adults and 25 cents for children.
-Despite a hopeful start, the team failed to draw crowds to its home games.
-By the end of May, Business Manager J.D.
-Holmes reported that no home game had drawn more than 300 spectators, with one game against a second-place team drawing fewer than 50.
-A financial statement published on May 31 showed that from an initial $995 collected in ticket and sign sales, the club's balance had fallen to just $303.72 after expenses and losses on games played, placing the team on the verge of bankruptcy less than a month into the season.
+Driller Park is now the Ballpark for Kilgore High School.

 Driller Park plaque

 On April 24, 1947, the Drillers played their first game in front of a full house.
 A Texas Historical Commission plaque outside Driller Park states:

 On April 24, 1947, more than 3,100 fans celebrated the postwar return of baseball as the Kilgore Drillers played the Henderson Oilers on Driller Park's opening day.
 Erected by the Kilgore Baseball Club for $100,000 on land deeded to the city of Kilgore by S. S. Laird, the park straddles the line between Gregg and Rusk Counties.
 An excellent example of small stadium engineering, the ballpark was constructed of oil field pipe, tank steel, and concrete with an infield underground drainage system.
 Though the Drillers disbanded in 1950, Driller Park continues to be a haven for baseball in the city of Kilgore.